 There has been a long-time rule that you must have “high-ratio mortgage insurance” if you have less than 20% downpayment.
 This insurance is there to protect the lender, and the premium is almost always added to your mortgage amount.

 What’s changed?
-If you require an insured mortgage, you must qualify for your mortgage using the Bank of Canada (BoC) qualifying rate (currently 4.64%) regardless of what your actual mortgage rate will be.
+If you require an insured mortgage, you must qualify for your mortgage using the Bank of Canada (BoC) qualifying rate (currently 5.34% as of May 9, 2018) regardless of what your actual mortgage rate will be.

 That means that – although I can find you a much better mortgage rate – you’d still need to show you can handle the mortgage using the qualifying rate.
 This financial “stress test” was already applicable for fixed and variable mortgages with terms of 1 to 4 years.
 Now, it also applies to fixed-rate mortgages of 5 years or longer.